 Bathrooms and kitchens sell houses but unfortunately they are also the most expensive areas to remodel.
 Sometimes though a bathroom can be fundamentally OK.
-The tiles may not be exactly as you would choose if you were starting from scratch but everything works and is still pretty modern or at least suits the look and style of your house.
+The tiles may not be exactly as you would choose if you were starting from scratch, but everything works and is still pretty modern, or at least suits the look and style of your house.

 My 5 top tips to update a tired bathroom

 While you are shopping for paint you should also consider painting the vanity unit and adding new handles.
 Kitchen joinery is often re-painted and this is a simple solution for bathroom vanities too.
 Use a good quality washable paint.
 Depending on what your current vanity is made from you may need special laminate paint.
 Update the handles too to something that suits the style of your house.

-2) Paint the tiles.
-There are some great paints on the market now for hiding unwanted tile patterns – remember the feature strip around the wall that you or your predecessor thought was such a good idea?
+There are some great paints on the market now for hiding unwanted tile patterns.
+Remember the feature strip around the wall that you or your predecessor thought was such a good idea?
 A spray of white tile paint will make the room look like new again and a common trick for getting a house ready to sell.
 Tile paints also come with a re-grouting pen too.

-3) Re-grouting.
 This is one of the most effective ways to update a tired bathroom.
 A professional re-grout of your floor and wall tiles will make them appear brand new.
 Often the tiles themselves are quite acceptable – really what can be wrong about a simple white wall tile.
 But the mould that you just can’t budge from the grout is a real turn off and one that makes you want to run to the bathroom shop.

 Updated shiny new tapware and shower fittings won’t break the bank and will add a contemporary touch.
-If you replace towel rails and soap holders too, you will get a lovely flow to the bathroom accessories which will update the room beautifully.
+If you replace towel rails and soap holders too, you will get a lovely flow to the bathroom accessories, which will update the room beautifully.
 Consider what is contemporary now, perhaps black tapware or a rose gold finish to really fool people into thinking the bathroom is brand new.

-New mirrors and wall lights are another great idea and if your room is large enough and has good ventilation then you could even add pretty touches like wallpaper or inexpensive prints to make the space feel more like a proper room.
-One to linger in and luxuriate, which is what life should be all about!
+New mirrors and wall lights are another great idea.
+If your room is large enough and has good ventilation, then you could even add pretty touches like wallpaper or inexpensive prints to make the space feel more like a proper room.
+The bathroom should be one to linger in and luxuriate, which is what life should be all about!
 Even some new shelving, new baskets and greenery can make a big difference.